 A Brief History of Computers Before DOS

 Computers have come a long way since the first commercial microprocessor was released on 15 November 1971.
-The 4004 was a 4-bit processor that ran at 740 KHz (0.74 MHz) and used 12-bit memory addresses to access 4 KB of RAM.
+The 4004 was a 4-bit processor that ran at 740 KHz (0.74 MHz) and had 12 address bits so that it could access 4 KB of RAM.
 It was designed to power calculators, and is said to have had the processing power of the ENIAC supercomputer, built in 1946.
 The ENIAC used 18 000 vacuum tubes, weighed 27 tonnes, and occupied 680 square feet (63 m2), compared to the 2250 transistors of the 4004, which measured 1/8th of an inch by 1/6th of an inch.
 In 1974, the 4040 processor (500 to 740 KHz) increased memory support to 8 KB and added 60 new instructions to the instruction set.

 Designed alongside the 4004 processor was its 8-bit big brother, the 8008, which was released in April 1972.
-It operated at 500 or 800 KHz, and used 14-bit addresses to access 16 KB of RAM.
+It operated at 500 or 800 KHz, and had 14 address bits to access 16 KB of RAM.
 Originally commissioned for use in programmable terminals, Intel "accidentally" designed the 8008 to be fairly general purpose so that they could sell it to other customers.

-Finally the 8080 came along.
+Finally, the 8080 came along.
 It was ridiculously powerful.
 Operating at 2 MHz, it used 16-bit addresses, which allowed it to access 64 KB of memory!
+It had seven "general-purpose" 8-bit registers (A, B, C, D, E, H, and L), six of which could be combined into 16-bit registers (BC, DL, and EH) for some types of calculations.
 It was 10 times more powerful than an 8008, and its incredible success haunted DOS programmers.
 I'll explain that a bit later.

 The Intel 8085 processor was designed to be a single-processor version of the 8080, which had needed supporting chips.
 The simplified design of the 8085 led to cheaper systems based on it.
 It was a bit slower, even though it operated at 3.07 to 5 MHz, achieving 0.37 MIPS, compared to the 0.64 MIPS of the 8080 processor.
-It took up less space, which allowed a greater variety of implementations, and it could be used in less expensive systems.
+Fewer chips took up less space and required fewer circuits for communication between them, which allowed a greater variety of implementations, and it could be used in less expensive systems.

 It's important to remember that Intel had a lot of competition in these days.
-Motorola was a heavyweight, and in 1975 a company called MOS released a $25 CPU called the 6502 processor.
-It wasn't compatible with any existing architecture, but at that price, it didn't need to be.
-It was used in hobbyist computers, the Apple I (1976) and Apple II (1977), Commodore PET (1977) and a little video game system called the Atari VCS (1977).
+Motorola was a heavyweight with their 6800-series of CPUs.
+In 1975, a company called MOS released a $25 CPU called the 6502.
+It wasn't compatible with any existing architecture but, at that price, it didn't need to be.
+It was used in hobbyist computers, such as the Apple I (1976) and Apple II (1977), Commodore PET (1977), and a little video game system called the Atari VCS (1977).
 It was later used in the Famicom/Nintendo Entertainment System (1983/1985), a modified version was used in the Commodore 64 (1982), and a next-generation version was used in the Super Famicom/Super NES (1990/1991).
 Remember Super Mario RPG?
 Those graphics were made possible by an extra chip in the cartridge called the Nintendo SA-1 (1995), which is a 10 MHz next-generation version of the 6502 processor.
 That's getting a bit ahead of ourselves, though.

 The decision that affects your ability to play DOS games on your computer occurred back in the late 1970s.
-While the 4040 can be seen as an enhanced 4004, and the 8085 is a single-chip implementation of the 8080, with the 8086 Intel added something to their new processor that they had never done before: backwards compatibility.
-There was no need for Intel's previous processors to be backwards compatible, because its processors were designed for proprietary computers, some of which didn't really use software, such as calculators that stored their logic on ROM chips, not floppy disks.
+While the 4040 can be seen as an enhanced 4004, and the 8085 is a single-chip implementation of the 8080, with the 8086, Intel added something to their new processor that they had never done before: backwards compatibility.
+There was no need for Intel's previous processors to be backwards compatible, because its processors were designed for proprietary computers, many of which were embedded systems that only ran firmware stored on ROM chips, and not software that could be written by third parties and stored on cassettes or floppy disks.
 The 8080/8085, on the other hand, was a popular programming platform, made even more popular by the Z80, and Intel didn't want to lose that user base.
 If it had been easier to port 8080 programs to new generations of Zilog processors than Intel processors, it would have been a huge boost for Zilog, making them the exclusive supplier of 8080-compatible CPUs.
 Intel needed to produce more powerful processors to stay competitive, but a new instruction set would require completely new software, and they would run the risk of having the new architecture not being adopted.

-So, Intel designed their first 16-bit processor, the 8086, to be easy to port programs written for the 8-bit 8080.
-It operated at 5, 8 or 10 MHz and used 16-bit registers, some of which could be addressed as two 8-bit halves in order to make it easier to port 8080 software that used 8-bit registers.
-It also needed to be able to use more memory because 64 KB of RAM wasn't enough any more.
-The 8086 used 20-bit addresses to access 1 MB of memory.
-How could they design a CPU that would run software that expected used 16-bit addresses, while at the same time allowing new programs to address 20?
-And that's where real mode comes in.
+So, Intel designed their first 16-bit processor, the 8086, to be easy to port source code written for the 8-bit 8080.
+It operated at 5, 8 or 10 MHz and had 16-bit registers, four of which could be addressed as two 8-bit halves, so that software written for the 8080's 8-bit registers could be easily rewritten to use the 8086's 8-bit registers.
+It also increased the address bus to 20-bits so that it could address 1 MB of RAM.
+But how could they design a CPU that could run software designed for 16-bit addresses, while at the same time allowing new programs to use 20-bit addresses?
+That's where real mode comes in.